Version: v2.4.0

 columns [array/string]

-* as a columns parameter to fetch all columns, but we recommended providing all targeted columns for better performance and readability.$data = $database->select("account", [
+* for the columns parameter to retrieve all columns.
+However, explicitly specifying only the required columns is recommended for better performance and readability.$data = $database->select("account", [

 "user_name",